franaln/dots/readme.md

 dots
 ====

-The configfiles I use for my arch with openbox :)
+The configuration files I use for my arch with openbox :)

 Include configuration files for: